nmrf/sadata-user-manual/glossary.md

 ---

-#### User roles and functions
+#### User roles

-Please see [User types & roles](/users/being-a-user.md) for more details.
+Please see [User roles & responsibilities](/members/user-roles.md) for more details.

-##### Role: Unauthorised
+##### Role: Visitor

-###### Function: Visitor

 Any member of the public visiting the site.

 ##### Role: Guest

+A registered user implicitly assumes the role "Guest"

 ###### Function: Guest contributor

 NGOs, NHRIs or any member of the public can contribute data to show progress towards any part of the National Implementation Plan or SDGs.
-This gives groups and individuals a platform to showcase their work to Government and to encourage more coordinated activities
+This gives groups and individuals a platform to showcase their work to Government and to encourage more coordinated activities.

 ##### Role: Contributor
-###### Function: Indicator Manager

-The data owner for an indicator.
+A user promoted to "Contributor".
+As the data owner for an indicator the user can be assigned to that indicator and become an **Indicator Manager**.

 ##### Role: Manager

-###### Function: Category Manager
+A user promoted to "Manager" can become a

-The person responsible for an area of the National Implementation Plan \(e.g. UPR recommendations, CRC recommendations, SDG targets, etc.\)
+* **Category Manager** responsible for an area of the National Implementation Plan \(e.g. UPR recommendations, CRC recommendations, SDG targets, etc.\),

-###### Function: Implementation Plan Manager

-Responsible for developing and updating the National Implementation Plan
+* **Implementation Plan Manager** responsible for developing and updating the National Implementation Plan.

 ##### Role: Administrator

-###### Function: Content Editor

-Responsible for editorial content.

-###### Function: Application Administrator

-Overall application manager.
+A user promoted to "Administrator" can be responsible for

+* editorial content,
+* managing other Users, including Managers,
+* the application overall.

 ---